Visiting our offices during the COVID-19 pandemic

 You are attending the offices of Frettens LLP on the understanding that none of the following applies to you or to a member of your household:

 • Recent onset of any of the following symptoms:

 o a loss of, or change in, your normal sense of taste or smell (anosmia).

-• You have returned from a country outside of the UK or Ireland in the last 14 days.
+• You have returned from a country outside of the UK in the last 14 days.

 • You, or a member of your household, have tested positive for COVID-19 or are self-isolating or shielding.

 Please ensure you arrive at the arranged time for your appointment.
 Because our offices have limited space, we cannot accommodate you if you arrive early and you will therefore be required to wait outside until the allotted time.